Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-The existence of these difficulties, and the fact that some of them are still not satisfactorily addressed, have slowed down the application of symmetry restoration techniques in nuclear structure with EDFs.
-To avoid these difficulties, there have been first attempts, very recently made, to generate EDFs directly from Hamiltonians \cite{(Ben14b),(Sad13d),(Ben17a)}.
-However, in spite of the difficulties encountered in the traditional nuclear EDFs, numerous obtained results point to the necessity of symmetry restoration to improve both the qualitative and quantitative description of nuclear properties.
-Before discussing some of the achievements obtained within symmetry-restored calculations, we first present the difficulties encountered in the nuclear EDF framework.
+The existence of these difficulties, and the fact that some of them are still not satisfactorily addressed, slowed down the application of symmetry restoration techniques in nuclear structure with EDFs.
+However, there are numerous indications that symmetry restoration is required to improve our qualitative and quantitative theoretical understanding of many nuclear properties.
+The results obtained so far go in this direction and some of them will be discussed below.